 An important part of recovery is being of service to others.
 That could mean volunteering, sharing your story, working in the field or helping people in your life that are still struggling.

-It sounds cliche, but there’s actually plenty of data to show that helping others really does help yourself.
+It sounds cliché, but there’s actually plenty of data to show that helping others really does help yourself.
 For example, Maria Pagano from Case Western University released a study showing that addicts who help others, even in small ways — such as calling other AA/NA members to remind them about meetings — significantly improves the likelihood of staying sober.
+This is proof that working with others is one of the best safeguards against relapse.

 How can I find volunteer opportunities?